kursatbatuhan/twitterData/README.md

 pip install snscrape

+It automatically creates the database with python codes and adds the data into it.
+If there is a database, it directly adds the data.
+There is no need to do any database creation in Postgres.

 The tweet data added for the experiment is available in the attached image.
 Keywords used are deprem,house,home,engineering